 Swing dancing changed

-As a reference point, the most common style of swing in the late 1940s was:
+As a reference point, the most common style of swing at the beginning of the 1950s was:

 Counts 1-2: Take a step, to walk through a swing move.

 Counts 3-4: Take another step, to finish the swing move.

 Count 5: Facing partner, rock back, in place.